Brain scan illustration showing amygdala activation during emotional trading

 Firms that understand tilt as neuroscience arrive at a different question: how do we intervene when tilt is already happening?

 Education, rules, and post-session review address the before and after.
-They do not address the during: the 4 minutes where ~75% of the damage occurs.
+They do not address the during: the 4 minutes where the damage concentrates.

 Real-time voice intervention is an emerging approach in this space.
 The technology to deliver it, sub-5-second response times from behavioural trigger detection to a coaching conversation, has only become viable in the past 18 months.
 The concept is not new.
 Performance coaching in elite sport has operated on this principle for decades: interrupt the error pattern in real time, not in the film review session the next morning.